kabiraj404/analyzeJ2Kmodel/README.md

 * **_J2K_AnnualSumSC()_**

 <img width="550" alt="ANnualSnowSUm" src="https://user-images.githubusercontent.com/64681103/86511181-37073a80-be16-11ea-9d13-d3d113765364.png">

-It might have been ok, so far, but did we miss the visualize of the precipitation and discharge in the same unit.
-It is important aspect to get the holistic water balance situation of the basin.
+It is important to visualize of the precipitation and discharge in the same unit to get the holistic water balance situation of the basin.
 Following function displays the precipitation and discharge in the same unit "mm",based on your intput data.

 * **_J2K_RainVsRunoffmmMonthly()_**

 <img width="550" alt="MOnthlyPvsQmm" src="https://user-images.githubusercontent.com/64681103/86511239-e2b08a80-be16-11ea-8434-33aa5e1520b5.png">

-Likewise, lets visulize the annual plots
+While preparing this plot, the date format is asked, some of the date format are %d.%m.%Y; %Y-%m-%d, you can check your rain.dat, orun.dat or other input data to see the date format in start or end date.
+Now, lets visulize the annual plots

 * **_J2K_RainVsRunoffmmYearly()_**